hiteshgarg123/CORONA-TRACKER/README.md

 - Added beautiful PieCharts for more data visualisation.
 - Myth Busters section.
 - FAQs Section.
+- Search Functionality (in countrywise stats and India's statewise stats).
 - You can directly donate to PMNRF by opening from App.

 ## To be implemented.

-- Search Functionality.
-- Dark theme mode.
+- Dark mode.
 - Top banner cutting in low ppi devices.
 - Fix margins(of chart) in low ppi devices